parimal1009/Risk_prediction_of_osteoporosis/README.md

 Medication	Medication details of the patient
-Prior Fracture	Whether the patient has had a prior fracture Osteoporosis	Whether the patient has osteoporosis (target variable) Analysis
+Prior Fracture	Whether the patient has had a prior fracture Osteoporosis	Whether the patient has osteoporosis (target variable) Exploratory Data Analysis (EDA)

-Exploratory Data Analysis
-The dataset was analyzed to understand the distribution of variables and their relationships with osteoporosis.
-Key insights include:
+In the EDA, various relationships between the target variable (Osteoporosis) and features like age, gender, lifestyle, and medical conditions were analyzed.
+Key findings include:

-Age and Osteoporosis: Patients between 20 to 40 years have a significantly lower risk.
+    Age: Patients aged 20-40 have a significantly lower risk of osteoporosis.
-Hormonal Changes: Patients who have undergone hormonal changes have a higher risk.
+    Hormonal Changes: Patients with hormonal changes have a higher risk.
     Body Weight: Lower body weight is associated with a higher risk.
-Nutrition: Lower calcium and vitamin D levels are linked to higher osteoporosis risk.
+    Lifestyle and Nutrition: Sedentary lifestyle and lower calcium/vitamin D levels are major risk factors.

-Predictive Modeling
+Machine Learning Models

-The following machine learning models were developed to predict osteoporosis risk:
+The following models were developed to predict the risk of osteoporosis:

     Logistic Regression
     Random Forest Classifier
-Decision Tree Classifier
-Support Vector Classifier
-The Decision Tree Classifier provided the best performance with an accuracy of nearly 87%.
+    Decision Tree Classifier (Best performing model with 87% accuracy) Support Vector Classifier

-Feature Importance Analysis
-Feature importance analysis was conducted to determine which factors most significantly impact osteoporosis risk.
-Key factors include age, hormonal changes, medical conditions, medications, and lifestyle habits.

 Model Evaluation
-The models were evaluated using the following metrics:

-Accuracy
-Precision
-Recall
-F1 Score
+Models were evaluated based on accuracy, precision, recall, F1 score, and confusion matrix.
+The Decision Tree Classifier provided the highest accuracy, making it the best choice for osteoporosis prediction.
+Feature Importance

+Feature importance analysis revealed that factors like Age, Hormonal Changes, Medical Conditions, and Body Weight are crucial in predicting the risk of osteoporosis.

+Results

+    The Decision Tree Classifier achieved an accuracy of 87%, making it the most accurate model for predicting osteoporosis risk.
+    Further analysis revealed that key risk factors include Age, Hormonal Changes, and Body Weight.

 Conclusion

-This project successfully developed machine learning models to predict osteoporosis risk.
-The Decision Tree Classifier model performed best, achieving an accuracy of 87%.
-These predictions can assist in early intervention and improved management of osteoporosis.
+This project successfully predicts the risk of osteoporosis in patients, enabling early intervention strategies.
+Future improvements could include tuning more hyperparameters, increasing data diversity, and testing more advanced models.